Skip to main content

 Where Detection Fits in AI Threat Response

-• Audit logging (this page) — What happened?
-Recording AI decisions, actions, and context for accountability and investigation.
+• Record (this page) — Capture AI decisions, actions, and context for accountability, compliance, and investigation.

-• Bias auditingAre outcomes equitable?
-Fairness analysis that depends on logged decision data.
+• Audit — Conduct fairness analysis on logged decision data.